The Bible started out as orally told stories and these ancient stories were passed down from generation to generation.

 But how can you be sure it is all so true if we do not have the original writings, writings that started out as oral stories that had been passed down orally for generations before it was ever written, which means that even if we had the original writings, they would not be the original words from original story teller, but only what was thought to be original from the oral stories.

 What if the men who wrote, no, the men who translated the texts were wrong in their understanding of what the original story tellers meant all those generations before them?
 How will anyone ever know the original meanings of the ones who originally told the stories?
 Oh…I forgot, its the Bible and its all true… and if you question it, you are a terrible sinner.
-Well, I guess I am a sinner because I do question a lot of the stuff in it…just wait until you see all the post I will have of Bible Weirdness.
+Well, I guess I am a sinner because I do question a lot of the stuff in it.

 What if the men who wrote, no, who translated the texts were wrong in their understanding of what the original story tellers meant all those generations before?
 How will anyone ever know the original meanings of the ones who originally told the stories?
 How do we know what the Bible originally said?
 We don’t.
 Period